Senior Economist, WRI's Global Economics Center

-Before joining WRI, Erin worked as a consultant for ICF International’s climate change and sustainability team.
-She conducted multiple economic valuations and developed frameworks to evaluate global and domestic economic impacts of Federal energy policies.
-She also has several years’ experience working on land conservation issues in North Carolina and evaluating impacts and participation eligibility for U.S. ecosystem service markets.
+Before joining WRI, Erin worked as a consultant for ICF International’s Climate Change and Sustainability team, where she supported analysis of global and domestic impacts of Federal energy and land use policies.
+She also has several years’ experience evaluating impacts of and participation eligibility for ecosystem service markets.

 Erin received her Master of Environmental Management degree from Duke University’s Nicholas School of the Environment, concentrating in Environmental Economics and Policy.
 Erin also holds a Bachelor of Arts degree in both Economics and Environmental Analysis and Policy from Boston University.